Techtonica/curriculum/relational-databases/relational-databases.md

 **Students will be able to**
 - Explain the purpose of a database
-- Explain the concept of a commonly relational database and it's structure
+- Explain the concept of a relational database and the use of schemas to enforce structure
 - Execute basic SQL commands for CRUD with a database
 - Perform basic selects and joins to find the requested information
 - Create tables using DDL